y3owk1n/govim/docs/CONFIGURATION.md

 ## Hotkeys

 Bind global hotkeys to Neru actions.
-Comment out to disable.
+Remove or comment out to disable.

 ```toml
 [hotkeys]